floshin/acrolib/WhatIsAcrobaticGymnastics.md

 # What is Acrobatic Gymnastics

-* History
-    * History of Acrobatics
-    * History of Sports Acrobatics

-* Acrobatic Gymnastics Disciplines

 Based on the number of hands and feet used in the balance, we differentiate between

-* **Extended Mono** is a different way of describing the One on One Handstand on straight arm, that is commonly used in non-gymnastic acro circles.
-We do not suggest using it, because it says less with more. *Extended* refers to an extended arm of the base, which we use to define as "high", while "Mono" could either refer to one arm/foot of the base or one arm/foot of the top and does not make it clear that it is *One on One*.
-Also while usually being used to describe a handstand, it doesn't make this clear either, as it could as well be about a One on One Footstand or One on One Straddle Support.
-While obviously it will be clear what is meant by context (just as 1on1 refers to a Handstand too most of the time), when it has to be described precisely, it is still shorter and more precise to say "High 1on1 H2H" or "High 1on1 HS" (if it is about a Handstand specifically) than to say "Extended Mono HS", by which it is still unclear by the words if it is the base holding it with one arm or the top.